atimpone/aws-foundation-journey/content/01-dev/03-reference/02-controlling-builder-team-access.md

 Since the overall intent in this development environment scenario is to enable AWS services acting on behalf of the builders to have similar access permissions as the builders themselves, the permissions boundary policy has similar permissions as the IAM SAML policy for builder team members.

-The main difference is that creation of IAM roles and policies is disallowed in the sample permissions boundary policy.
-Since there was no requirement to enable AWS services to create roles and policies on behalf of builders, disallowing role creation inhibits builders from creating roles that could circumvent the policies.
+The main difference is that write access to all IAM resources is disallowed in the sample permissions boundary policy.
+For example, since there was no requirement to enable AWS services to create roles and policies on behalf of builders, disallowing role creation inhibits builders from creating roles that could circumvent the policies.

-{{% notice info %}}
+{{% notice note %}}
-**Review Note:** Once again, the same set of deny permissions for write access to VPC resources as used in the IAM SAML policy could be moved to an SCP to simplify the boundary policy.
+**Review Note:** Deny permissions for write access to VPC resources as used in the IAM SAML policy could be moved to an SCP to simplify the boundary policy.
 {{% /notice %}}

 ```